Presentation Formats: Virtual vs. In-Person

 We will accept a limited number of session proposals and individual papers for virtual presentation to take place separately on March 1, 2024.

-If the AAS 2023 conference is unable to take place in Boston next March due to another surge of COVID-19 cases, will the conference be canceled?
+If the AAS 2024 conference is unable to take place in Seattle next March due to another surge of COVID-19 cases, will the conference be canceled?

-The AAS2023 conference will not be canceled.
-In the event we are unable to hold the conference in person in Boston, we will transition the entire conference to a virtual/online conference using the technology we will already have in place.
+The AAS2024 conference will not be canceled.
+In the event we are unable to hold the conference in person in Seattle, we will transition the entire conference to a virtual/online conference using the technology we will already have in place.
 The AAS will regularly monitor the status of the pandemic and will keep members and attendees informed of any changes.

 In what time zone will the virtual component take place?

 All sessions and event will schedules in the Eastern Time Zone (EST).
 The virtual component will be managed by the AAS staff and our chosen platform provider; we are located in the Eastern Time Zone.

 Do I need to be an AAS Member to submit a proposal to the Call for Proposals?

 AAS Membership is not required to submit a proposal to the Call for Proposals nor is it required in order to present at the Annual Conference.
 However, AAS members receive a significantly discounted conference registration rate and membership is encouraged.